meteorlxy/vuepress-theme-meteorlxy/docs/_posts/2019-02-27-theme-guide-en.md

 }
 ```

 Comments of your posts will be stored in the issue system of you GitHub repository.
-Vssue will auto create an issue for your post with the title of your post.
+Vssue will auto create an issue for your post with the `title` of your post.

+By default, Vssue will use the `$lang` property of Vuepress as the locale language.

 ::: tip
 Why we choose to use the issue system for your comments?